 It’s easy to understand why protein powders are a quick and effortless way to grab high-quality nourishment on the go.
-They’re nearly ideal for that post-workout recharge, and for boosting your protein intake.
+They’re perfect for boosting your daily protein intake, taking a break from your ketogenic diet, or for that post-workout recharge...

-If you’re already a fan of protein powders, you know you have a large number of choices when it comes to selecting one.
+If you’re already a fan of protein powders, you know you have many choices when it comes to selecting one.
 In fact, choosing which is best for you can be overwhelming.

 Over 10 years ago, when searching for the best protein powder at the health food store, I was perplexed at just how difficult it would be to find the best ones.